withastro/roadmap/proposals/0031-astro-watch-check.md

 # Adoption strategy

-- offer a new preview release
+- Create a preview release for user feedback.
+- Release the feature in as a `minor` without experimental flags since it is a small improvement without many questions.

 # Unresolved Questions